amirbitran/MCPU/README.md

 # MCPU
 //start

-MCPU - Monte-Carlo protein simulation program
+MCPU - Monte-Carlo protein simulation program.
+Creates and runs a grid of Monte-Carlo simulations based on PDB files for a single-chain protein with no hydrogen atoms.
+The simulation grid has two axes--namely simulation temperature T and umbrella setpoint s.
+This setpoint biases the protein to explore configurations with a native contacts value close to s by adding a term to the potential function given by

+	E_umbrella = 1/2*K_BIAS*(N(**x**) - s)^2 (Eq.
+1)

+Where N is the number of native contacts in the current protein configuration x, and

 					Directories

-mcpu_prep - the directory containing the code to create input files sim - the directory with files prepared for simulations of any specific protein.
-This is also where output is stored src_mpi_umbrella - the directory with source code src_mpi_umbrella/cfg - the configuration file config_files - the directory with parameters
+1. mcpu_prep - the directory containing the code to create input files

+2. sim - the directory with files prepared for simulations of any specific protein.
+This is also where output is stored

+3. src_mpi_umbrella - the directory with source code.
+Contains configuration files src_mpi_umbrella/cfg

+4. config_files - the directory with parameters